hcars/hcars.github.io/about.markdown

 permalink: /about/
 ---

-This is the personal site of Henry Carscadden.
-You will find here a list of publications, projects, CV, and etc. I will be posting tutorials here as I see fit.
-The views represented herein do not represent those of any entity that I am associated with it.
+Welcome, you have stumbled upon the personal site of Henry Carscadden.
+This site is used to post some code, findings, tutorials, musings, and etc.